-Yoga also creates powerful spiritual vibrations.
-These vibrations affect us and others.
-It is as if we had entered a perfume factory.
-Even after emerging, the sweet fragrance will remain on our body, pleasing both to ourselves and others.
+Yoga creates powerful spiritual vibrations.
+They positively affect both us and others.
+It is like entering a perfume factory.
+Even after emerging, the sweet fragrance will remain on our body, pleasing both to others and ourselves.
 When we perform yoga with complete awareness, it purifies each and every cell in our body.

 While special celebrations were held in honor of the first International Day of Yoga, Amma has long demonstrated her commitment to preserving the tradition of yoga and making it accessible to all.
-Yoga has been taught for many years at her primary, secondary, and university-level educational institutions (totaling more than 100,000 students nationwide), as well as in annual youth camps and in regular Amrita Yoga classes at Amritapuri.
+Yoga has been taught for many years at her primary, secondary, and university-level educational institutions (totaling more than 100,000 students nationwide), and through regular Amrita Yoga classes at Amritapuri.

 On International Day of Yoga, Amma shared Her insights on the benefits of yoga while one of her disciples guided all attendees of her program in Santa Fe in simple yoga exercises.
 At Amma’s schools, ashrams, centers, and satsang groups all over the world, special yoga sessions were held to raise awareness of the importance and benefits of yoga.

 Excerpts from Amma’s Teachings compiled by Team Amrita Yoga, Amritapuri